dariosharp/Through/README.md

 ## Example

 Suppose you have a binary and you want to identify which libraries call the `system` function.
-This tool can help you discover which function of the binary in analysis call an function of the a library that call a `system`.
+This tool can help you discover which function of the binary in analysis call an function of a library that call a `system`.

 Compile the examples:
 ```